vitaminj/aws-iot-device-sdk-js/README.md

-# AWS IoT SDK for JavaScript
+# AWS IoT SDK for Node.js
 The aws-iot-device-sdk.js package allows developers to write JavaScript applications which access the AWS IoT Platform; it is intended for use in embedded devices which support Node.js, but it can be used in other Node.js